 Classical Actors Ensemble

-Classical Actors Ensemble is dedicated to engaging audiences by capturing the spirit in which the plays of the English Renaissance were originally performed – with immediacy, passion, and as popular entertainment.
-It is CAE’s goal to demonstrate why these works of art are considered classic and to freshly prove their relevance in today’s world.
+Classical Actors Ensemble performs the plays of the English Renaissance as they were originally intended: as popular entertainment for everyone.
+By demonstrating why these works of art are considered classic, we freshly prove their relevance in today’s world.

 Greater Twin Cities Youth Symphonies